Residential Schools Missing Children Community Support Fund: Program Guidelines

 • other (specify)

-• honoraria and ceremonial gifts
+• honoraria and ceremonial gifts (see limitations on eligible expenses below)

 • materials and supplies

-• outreach expenses
+• outreach costs

 • refreshments